aquamatt/RedFlash/README.rst

 More documentation is to come here, and there are basic installation notes in the ``INSTALL`` file.
 For now you'll have to read the settings.py to find help with getting this running - it's not difficult however.
-Once you have a Clickatell account you're much of the way there.
+Once you have a Clickatell or Nexmo (recommended) account you're much of the way there.
 Twitter is also fairly straight
 forward:

 - create a twitter account to be the sender of alerts